benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 2.md

 #modulation

 ## Switching
-The term **switching** is used to denote physically moving data from one linke to another.
+The term **switching** is used to denote physically moving data from one link to another.

 There are several different **switching schemes**.
 - Circuit switching